 Cricket Bat Willow is characterised by extremely rapid growth and a shapely habit, these two factors combine to produce straight grained, lightweight wood ideal for high quality cricket bats.
 Making the finest quality cricket bats requires the careful selection of the world’s best raw materials.

 The timber we use is Salix Alba Caerulea (Cricket Bat Willow), grown in England.
 The willow is renewably harvested across the whole of England and sold through the wood yards of Essex and Suffolk.
 Most manufacturers obtain their willow from suppliers in the south of England; the largest of which are J.S Wright and Sons.
-The willow is supplied as clefts; nowadays usually kiln dried, although J S Wright & Sons offers traditionally air-dried willow, which is seasoned for about a year.
+The willow is supplied as clefts; nowadays usually kiln dried.

 Willow arrives at Laver & Wood in raw clefts pre graded by J S Wright & Sons.
 When the Willow is processed at Laver & Wood it will be regraded cosmetically.
 After it is pressed it is regraded again on performnace.
 Examples of these Willow Grades can been seen bellow and are as follows: Legend (Grade 2), Butterfly (Butterfly stained Willow), Special Reserve (Grade 1 Performance), Private Bin (Grade 1), Reserve (Grade 1 Elite) and Signature (Rare limited stock Grade 1 Elite Willow).